Bordman-ger/ioBroker.nanodmx/README.md

 	```

 For later updates, the above procedure is not necessary.
 Just do the following:
-1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.nanodmx2`)
+1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.nanodmx`)
-1. Execute `iobroker upload nanodmx2` on the ioBroker host
+1. Execute `iobroker upload nanodmx` on the ioBroker host

 ## Changelog